RobTillaart/MCP_ADC/README.md

 #### Wont

+- improve SWSPI for AVR (See MCP23S17, fastShiftInOut et al))
+  - quality of signal is probably less when faster => see discussion #26
 - get / setF(float A, float B) => float readF(channel)   output = A\*value + B;
   it actually does float mapping.
 As it implies the same mapping for all it might not be that useful => check multiMap library.